We strongly believe in doing research with the communities who are affected.

 Laurie Proulx works with the team as a Knowledge Broker.
 She has worked with Dr. Toupin April since she was a trainee and supports patient engagement and knowledge translation activities.
 Laurie was diagnosed with Juvenile Idiopathic Arthritis when she was 14 and works extensively with research teams in rheumatology, as well as with national health care organizations.
 She is 2nd Vice-President with the Canadian Arthritis Patient Alliance, the largest volunteer patient organization in Canada.

 Natasha Trehan is a university student studying Biomedical Science in the French Immersion Stream at the University of Ottawa.
 She was diagnosed with Juvenile Idiopathic Arthritis at the age of 13.
-As a teenager, she felt alone and was unable to find the instant resources to connect with other people with similar lived experiences.
+As a teenager, she felt alone and was unable to find resources to connect with other people with similar lived experiences.
 She founded the Take a Pain Check Podcast in March 2021 to ensure that young patients feel supported every step of the way.
 In October 2021, she founded Take a Pain Check Foundation – an organization by youth and for youth with lived experiences.
 During the pandemic, she decided to dedicate her summer to getting involved with research so she could truly learn about her own invisible disability and help others.
 Currently, she is in the COVID-END team with the McMaster University Health Forum and a Co-investigator for the Youth Engagement in Research Project at CanChild Centre for Childhood Disability Research.
 She is also a trained patient researcher through the PaCER Training Program through the University of Calgary Continuing Education.
 As a patient acquiring research experience, Natasha’s aim is to create a platform for youth and young adults living with rheumatic diseases, to raise awareness, and make a meaningful impact on the community.
 She is very excited to be part of the Advisory Committee at the Choice Research Lab and is extremely grateful to be part of the team.

 Alex Sirois first developed JIA at the age 7.
 It took 3 years, and a referral to Sick Kids in Toronto, before she was properly diagnosed.
 Living with JIA has shaped how she views health care, as she gains a fuller understanding of the enormous gaps that her and others with inflammatory arthritis (IA) face, the stigma of living with IA, and the limited information on how to live a full, meaningful life.
 This drives Alex to help change the face of arthritis and improve the quality of life of individuals with IA.
 Alex has seen firsthand that the more she gives to the arthritis community, the easier it was to accept and embrace who she is and thrive.
 She holds a Bachelor of Physical Education from Laurentian University, and a Master of Science from McGill University.
 Alex works full-time in Public Health, part-time as a research assistant and is an active patient partner in research.
 She enjoys exercising, cooking, and traveling (food touring).

-Naomi Abrahams is a PhD student and student-researcher in the School of Social Work at the University of Ottawa, Canada.
+Naomi Abrahams is a PhD candidate and student-researcher in the School of Social Work at the University of Ottawa, Canada.
 She holds a bachelor’s degree in Child, Youth and Family Studies (2019) from the University of Guelph as well as a Master of Social Work (2021) from the University of Ottawa.
 Her research interests include children’s rights, domestic violence and knowledge-based injustices.
 Being a patient partner enables her to utilize her knowledge and experience, as both a researcher and respondent, to participate in research promotion that values lived experience.

 Andrea Boyd, research assistant